inexorgame-obsolete/wiki-mirror/Coding-Standards.md

 ## Root

-The root of the inexor core code is the src/ dir in the repo.
+The root of the Inexor core code is the inexor/ dir in the repo.
 It's namespace is

   ```